 This website is owned and operated by JP/Politikens Hus A/S, Rådhuspladsen 37, 1785 Copenhagen V, Tel. +45 3311 8511 e-mail: email@example.com.

-JP/Politikens Hus is a media group that consists of.
+JP/Politikens Hus is a media group that comprises i.a.
 Politiken, Jyllands-Posten, Finans, Ekstra Bladet and Politiken Plus.
+(See JP/Politikens Hus' publications and business areas here ).
 JP/Politikens Hus places great emphasis on your confidence in using our digital offers and other services.
-We, therefore, have a clear policy to process the information you give us, responsibly, with respect for your privacy and of course in compliance with the legislation in the area.
+We therefore have a clear policy to process the information you give us, responsibly, with respect for your privacy and in compliance with the applicable legislation.

 When you are in contact with JP/Politikens Hus, some information is collected about you.
 Below, you can read in detail about the information we collect.